SoftwareHeritage/swhapguide/SWHAP@Paris.md

 MF: maybe elaborate on the point of re-versionning the source code.

 To recreate the development history of the software we will leverage the *commit* and *versionning* mechanisms of Git.
+A _commit_ is an incremental change in the code, packaged with relevant metadata regarding the change.
 This system allows to stack versions of the software one upon the other, only storing the differences (also called _deltas_) between each versions.
-Each layer of the stack can be associated to metadata that we will leverage to make the distinction between the author of the software and the curator, and between the creation date and the curation date.
+Each layer of the stack can be associated to metadata that we will leverage in the SWHAP to make the distinction between the author of the software and the curator, and between the creation date and the curation date.

 We recommand to fill in the following metadata field for each commit:
 - `GIT_AUTHOR_NAME`: name of the main author